fareed1983/profile/site/fpga-zero-to-calculator.md

 ![](./images/00-2-bit-comparator-circuit-netlist-b.png)

-The diagram shows a very basic 1-bit comparator and is quite self-explanatory.One point to note is that the 'code' in a HDL here is combinatorial logic and produces a circuit all-at-once unlike instructions provided to a microprocessor.
+The diagram above zooms into one of the coparitor blocks in green in the first diagram.
+It shows a very basic 1-bit comparator and is quite self-explanatory.
+One point to note is that the 'code' in a HDL here is combinatorial logic and produces a circuit all-at-once unlike instructions provided to a microprocessor.
 We are building custom special-purpose machines rather than programming a general-purpose computer.

 ## Project 1: [2-Bit Half Adder](https://github.com/fareed1983/fpga-zero-to-calculator/tree/main/01-half-adder)